2026 SUMMER STRING FESTIVAL

 Summer String Festival Information

-Premo performed with Summer String Festival students on their final concert.
+Ms. Gelzer-Govatos will perform with students of the Summer String Festival on the final concert.

 Hillsdale County School of the Arts strives to make its Summer String Festival and its public concerts welcoming to all students and patrons regardless of background or ability.

-Premo performed with Summer String Festival students on their final concert.
+Ms. Gelzer-Govatos will perform with students of the Summer String Festival on the final concert.

 Hillsdale County School of the Arts strives to make its Summer String Festival and its public concerts welcoming to all students and patrons regardless of background or ability.